 The California State Athletic Commission have stressed that this is not a real, sanctioned fight, and its status as an exhibition means both fighters will be encouraged not to attempt to knock each other out.

 However, boxers do get knocked out in sparring all the time and once gloves start to land, instinct could take over and big blows could start to land.

 There is an element of doubt over how bookmakers plan to settle bets though, since knockouts will be discouraged and no judges will be present to score the bout.
 There will be no referee in the ring either, meaning the bookies will likely have to rely on whatever decision the WBC come to.

 As if the novelty of the main attraction wasn’t enough, former New York Nicks guard Nate Robinson and YouTube star Jake Paul will fight on the undercard.

+It is the latest in a series of much-maligned exhibition boxing fights.
 In December 2018, former five-weight champion Floyd Mayweather beat Japanese kickboxer Tenshin Nasukawa inside the first of three scheduled rounds of boxing.

 Despite being an exhibition, the fight generated $9million and now seemingly serves as a blueprint for aging fighters to prolong their career earnings.